 Donating your cord blood is free, painless, and it won’t disrupt your birth plan!

-Participating provider offices will give you information about the Upstate Cord Blood Bank program in your prenatal packet.
+Participating provider offices will include information about the Upstate Cord Blood Bank program in your prenatal packet.
 You will need to complete and mail the donation forms before you deliver.

-Before your baby is born, we recommend that you inform your provider of your decision to donate with us.
+Before your baby is born, we also recommend that you inform your provider of your decision to donate with us.